pythontime/tac-live_terraform_3_30_23/lab-10/10-instructions.md

 ## Destroy the infrastructure
 Once again, it's very important to destroy the infrastructure so that you are not billed any more than need be.

 From the lab-10 directory, use the autodestroy.sh script to destroy the infrastructure.
-If for some reason, that does not work, go to the instances directory and type:
+If for some reason that does not work, go to the instances directory and type:

 `terraform destroy`